-Full client – It is a standalone email server which tracks all aspects of the process without depending on third-party servers.
-It will control their whole transaction from beginning to end.
+It is a standalone email server which tracks all aspects of the process without depending on third-party servers.
+It will control your whole transaction from beginning to end.
 This is not for beginners.

 It is a standalone email client that collaborates with a mail server for access to a mailbox.
-It stores user’s bitcoins, which requires a third-party-owned server to access the network and make the transaction.
+It stores user’s bitcoins which requires a third-party-owned server to access the network and make the transaction.

-Web client – It is completely the opposite of “full client” and similar to webmail in that it totally depends on a third-party server.
+It is completely the opposite of “full client” and quite similar to webmail, in that it totally depends on a third-party server.
 Here,the third party controls and operates the entire transaction of its user.